-M: Yes, I was working in Australia and my wife and I took a balloon ride.
+Mike: Yes, in 2001 I was working in Australia and my wife and I took a balloon ride.
 I went up in a hot air balloon and I had feelings of mild terror, because you’re just looking over a basket.
 And I knew it was supposedly safe, but I still felt a degree of anxiety and that was interesting, because I hadn’t really had a huge amount of that sense of fear in my life and it got me thinking.
 I thought working in dental phobia and helping people with anxiety yet not really ever having experienced that is kind of hard.
 You can try being empathetic and try to understand how somebody feels, but if you’ve never felt that way it’s very difficult.
 So I had a conversation with my wife and I said “let’s do the parachute jump, not because I want to but because it terrifies me” (laughs).

 And it was interesting, because I then began to understand the feeling of the sense of dread from the couple of days before, not sleeping very well that night before, the journey in the car on the way there – it’s not just about the moment when it’s about to happen, it’s the build up to it.
 And when sitting in the plane it’s the belief of “I can back out at any time and maybe I will”, and then as you’re about to do the jump that sudden sense of “I can’t do this.
 This is impossible.
 I can’t do it.”